 After the successful run at the Fitzwilliam Centre, the ILTA toyed with the idea of hosting the game there.
-They quickly realized demand for tickets would mean a new venue had to be found, and the RDS Simmonscourt Pavilion was turned into a 6,000 capacity arena for the biggest tennis event Ireland would host in decades.
+They quickly realized demand for tickets would mean a new venue had to be found and the RDS Simmonscourt Pavilion was turned into a 6,000 capacity arena for the biggest tennis event Ireland had ever hosted.

 Could Ireland do the unthinkable and beat the USA, relegating the powerhouse out of the Davis Cup World Group?
-The US sporting media decamped to Dublin to find out.
-The New York Times headlined their preview “A Yank To Lead Ireland in Davis Cup”.
+The US sporting media decamped to Dublin to find out with the New York Times headlined their preview “A Yank To Lead Ireland in Davis Cup”.

 Much of the build-up centred around John McEnroe.
-The world number one was a polarizing figure in world tennis and to this day is still one of the most recognisable figures in the game.
+The world number one was a polarizing figure in world tennis and, of course, remains one of the most recognisable figures in the game.
 McEnroe joked that he was more Irish than Doyle as he had two Irish grandparents compared to Doyle who only had one.
 (Doyle later responded at a pre-match event that "John's bloodline may make him more Irish than mine, but I bleed Guinness and he doesn't").

 The Irish sporting press corps, predictably, were joined by their colleagues from the newsrooms.
 After McEnroe refused to comply with their every whim in Dublin Airport, the Irish Independent led with the front page;